dominikdddz/Checkers/README.md

 * [Screenshots](#screenshots)

 ## General Info
-Checkers game in mode player vs player
+Checkers game in mode player vs player and player vs computer

 ## Technologies
 Project is created with: